Y box binding protein 1

-Y box binding protein 1 also known as Y-box transcription factor or nuclease-sensitive element-binding protein 1 is a protein that in humans is encoded by the YBX1 gene.
+Y box binding protein 1 (YB-1), also known as Y-box transcription factor or nuclease-sensitive element-binding protein 1, is a protein that in humans is encoded by the YBX1 gene.
 YBX1 is an RNA binding protein that stabilises messenger RNAs modified with N6-methyladenosine.

 Clinical significance

 YBX1 is a potential drug target in cancer therapy.
 YB-1 helps the replication of adenovirus type 5, a commonly used vector in gene therapy.
 Thus, YB-1 can cause an "oncolytic" effect in YB-1 positive cancer cells treated with adenoviruses.

 DNA repair

 The mitochondria of human cells possess a repair pathway for DNA base pair mismatches that is distinct from the DNA mismatch repair pathway of the nucleus.
 This mitochondrial pathway includes participation of Y box binding protein 1 (designated YB-1 or YBX1), that likely acts in the mismatch binding and recognition steps of mismatch repair.

 Interactions

 Y box binding protein 1 has been shown to interact with: